Helveg/bwpy/docs/source/index.rst

    import bwpy

    with bwpy("my_data.bwr", "r") as datafile:
+      # Return the slice of the block of the first 10x10 channels
       datafile.ch[0:10, 0: 10]
-      #will return the slice of the block of the first 10x10 channels

 The obtained slices can themselves be sliced further: